Hydroponic Farming FAQ:

 Hydroponic farming FAQ # 13: Do hydroponic systems need special seeds?

-Not really, hydroponic systems use the same seeds like the traditional farming, but in a cleaned format.
-Any type of seed can be used in these farms, but indeterminate varieties are most preferred because they keep producing for longer time.
+Not really, hydroponic systems use the same seeds as traditional farming, but in a cleaned format.
+Any type of seed can be used in these farms, but indeterminate varieties are most preferred because they keep producing for a longer time.